CASE STUDIES

 The overriding goal was to implement this compression-to-injection conversion with minimal design change so the OEM could transition from old part to new without impacting production.
 Assembly line tooling, layout and work instructions had to remain the same.

-Other markets where conversion from compression to injection molding should be considered include appliance, heavy truck, lawn & garden, and consumer products.
+Other areas where conversion from compression to injection molding should be considered include appliance, heavy truck, lawn & garden, and consumer products.
 This technology can apply to a lot of other applications, including heat pumps, swimming pool heaters, and any other outdoor appliance that sits on a base with electrical and mechanical components bolted to it.

 For more information, contact sales.south@mackmolding.com.